TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/WLED/README.md

     <img src="images/wled_install7.png" width="40%" height="40%" />

-## 2. Connecting Wirelessly to the Microcontroller
+## 2. Connecting to Microcontroller

 Now that the *WLED firmware* is running on your microcontroller, you can connect to it wirelessly to review and edit all of its settings.